travisdoor/travis.github.io/biscuit_object.md

 ## About

 {: style="text-align: justify;"}
-The Biscuit Object is small library in C providing object oriented features for plane C projects.
+The Biscuit Object is a small library in C providing object oriented features for plain C projects.
 It is primary designed for Biscuit game engine.
 Source code can be found [here](https://github.com/travisdoor/biscuit_object).
 BObject is inspired by [ooc](http://ooc-coding.sourceforge.net/) project created by Tibor Miseta.
 The original ooc